-Ensure participants are able to participate in scuba activities.
+Confirm participants are able to participate in scuba activities.
 Each person must complete the World Recreational Scuba Training Council (WRSTC) medical form, including a doctor's signature stating the student is fit for diving prior to enrollment.

-Ensure participants are able to swim.
+Confirm participants are strong swimmers.
 Scuba requires a high degree of ability and comfort in the water, called "watermanship."
 Dive training organization watermanship evaluations vary, but typically include demonstration of ability to swim a minimum of 200 yards, tread water for 15 minutes, or swim 500 yards with mask, fins, and snorkel--or some combination.
 Consult the instructor.

-Ensure participants also have an understanding of the body of water they are going to dive in and aware of the type of marine life they may come across.
+Ensure participants also fully understand the body of water they are going to dive in and aware of the type of marine life they may come across.